open-mmlab/mmpose/projects/petr/README.md

 ### Inference

-Users can apply YOLOX-Pose models to estimate human poses using the inferencer found in the MMPose core package.
+Users can apply PETR models to estimate human poses using the inferencer found in the MMPose core package.
 Use the command below:

 ```shell
 python demo/inferencer_demo.py $INPUTS \